Plantar Fasciitis Video

 About 90 percent of people who suffer from plantar fasciitis recover with conservative treatments.
 Conservative treatments include anti-inflammatory drugs or cortisone injection which aims to reduce the inflammation.
-If you have tried the injection and does not respond well, the next level of treatment you may want to consider will be Shockwave therapy or Platelet Rich Plasma injection.
-They are good forms of treatment for plantar fasciitis.
+If you have tried the injection and does not respond well, you may want to consider alternative treatment such as physiotherapy.

 What is Heel Pain (Plantar Fasciitis)?

 Plantar fasciitis is one of the most common causes of heel pain.
 It is due to inflammation of a thick band of tissue called the plantar fascia, which runs across the bottom of the foot, connecting the heel bone to the toes.

 The chief diagnostic sign of these problems is pain in the bottom of the heel or arch when first standing, which gradually improves with walking.
 This pain may later return with continued walking.
 The pain usually subsides after a period of rest.

 What are the Causes?

 Under normal circumstances, the plantar fascia acts like a shock-absorbing bowstring, supporting the arch of the foot.
 But when the tension on the bowstring becomes too great, it creates small tears in the fascia.
 Repetitive stretching and tearing causes the fascia to become irritated or inflamed.